technomancy/leiningen/doc/DEPLOY.md

 instead.

-If it's a Clojure project that already has a project.clj file, it's easy enough to just follow the regular <tt>lein jar, pom; scp [...]</tt> path.
-If you don't have a readily-available pom, you can create a dummy project with <tt>lein new</tt>.
-Edit project.clj to include your org.clojars.$USERNAME group-id, the project's original artifact name, and the version.
-Then you can use the output from
-<tt>lein pom</tt> to upload to clojars.
+If it's a Clojure project that already has a project.clj file, it's easy enough to just follow the regular `lein jar, pom; scp [...]` path.
+If you don't have a readily-available pom, you can create a dummy project with `lein new`.
+Edit project.clj to include your `org.clojars.$USERNAME` group-id, the project's original artifact name, and the version.
+Then you can use the output from `lein pom` to upload to Clojars.

 ## Private Repositories